slalom-consulting-ltd/terraform-guidelines/README.md

 Suppose you have a security group called "elastic", the resource is then aws_security_group.elastic, so the file is **aws_security_group.elastic.tf**.
 Be explicit.
 It will save you time.

+### Comments

+I use Markdown for this as many parsers break when you add comments into your TF.

 ### One resource per file

 **Exception**: By all means group resources where its really makes logical sense, security_group with rules, routes with route tables.